amygdalama/blog-source/content/tutorials/phonebook.md

         'reverse-lookup' : reverse_lookup
     }

+Having functions be values in a dictionary might be pretty foreign to you.
+But it can be really useful!

-Then, you could look up the appropriate function for the given command like this:
+We can could look up the appropriate function for the given command like this:

     :::python
     func = command_funcs[command]

-Here the variable `command` is the main command you grabbed from the command line arguments.
+Here the variable `command` is the main command you grabbed from the command line arguments. `func` is the function associated with `command` in the `command_funcs` dictionary we created.

-Having functions be values in a dictionary might be pretty foreign to you.
-But it can be really useful!

-Now we need to figure out

- and the variable `args`, which should be a `list` of all the other arguments after the main command.

-Not sure how
+To execute `func`, we could try:

+    :::python
+    func()

+But we need to figure out how to pass the appropriate arguments to `func`. `func` could be any of `create`, `add`, `update`, `delete`, etc. These functions take varying number of arguments.
+So how can we pass the correct number of arguments to `func` without a messy `if` statement?

+This is where the super awesome `*args` comes in handy.
+Try reading up on `*args`.
+Then try figuring out how to use it to pass `func` the rest of the arguments that were given on the command line.
+Try to figure out how to handle when an incorrect number of arguments is passed.

 ## Using the `argparse` module